Crumbs350/Sansui-AU-717-Rebuild/README.md

 * source of the parts list outlined in [Bill of Materials](#bill-of-materials) section below

 ### Tools
-* wrap all but the tip of a small screwdriver with electrical tape to use to adjust amp offset and bias
+* wrap all but the tip of a small standard screwdriver with electrical tape to use to adjust amp offset and bias
 * [dim build tester](https://antiqueradio.org/dimbulb.htm) to test for shorts after work
+* phillips screwdrivers of different sizes and tips
+* 12mm deep well socket for volume knob jam nut
+* plastic body panel removal tools (optional) to pull stubborn knobs after set screw removal
 * cut credit card = PCB safe scrapper
 * gloves
 * fan - use to extract/disperse fumes